fsfe/reuse-docs/spec/spec.md

 in the file `COPYING`, `COPYRIGHT`, `LICENSE` or `LICENCE` in the root of the project.

-If a license does not exist in the SPDX License List, its SPDX identifier is `LicenseRef-[idstring]` as defined by the SPDX Specification.
+If a license does not exist in the SPDX License List, its SPDX identifier MUST be `LicenseRef-[idstring]` as defined by the SPDX Specification.

 A project MUST NOT include license files for licenses under which none of the files in the project are licensed.